 To verify if the Feynman interpretation of the L.W. potentials holds in case of a charge moving with constant velocity for a finite time, we have performed an experiment to measure the time evolution of the electric field produced by an electron beam in our laboratory; such kinematic state has obviously a finite lifetime.

-It is well known that a sizeable number of instrumentation devices (e.g. beam position monitors) are based on effects produced by electric fields carried by particle beams.
-The effects and the propagation of such fields, however, have never been studied in details: the main point exploited by these devices is that the field effects are contemporary to the particles passage and that the signal size obtained, for instance, on a pair of striplines inside a vacuum pipe yield a (transverse) position measurement of the beam itself.
-The experimental situation for those devices is quite complicate to understand, as all the fields are inside a conductor and the transverse distanced exploited are always small.
+It is well known that a sizable number of instrumentation devices (e.g. beam position monitors) are based on effects produced by electric fields carried by particle beams.
+The effects and the propagation of such fields, however, have never been studied in details: the main point exploited by these devices is that the field effects are contemporary to the particles passage and that the signal size obtained, for instance, on a pair of strip-lines inside a vacuum pipe yields a measurement of the transverse position of the beam itself.
+The experimental situation for those devices is quite complicated to understand, as all the fields are inside a conductor and the transverse distances exploited are always small.
 We, on the contrary, tried to carry out our experiment in a clean environment: the electron beams used were propagating in a {\it vacuum like} environment.
 We covered a wide range of transverse distances w.r.t. the beam line (up to 55 cm).
 Such range leads to explore time and space domains for the {\it emission} of the detected field far outside the physical region.

-We have found that, in this case, the measurements are compatible with an instantaneous propagation of the field.
-We believe that this intriguing result needs a theoretical explanation in addition to the Feynman conjecture or the naive hypothesis of instataneous propagation.